Balanced Mind with Julie Potiker

 To lie down here on earth

 Of our discarded skulls,

 Each like a treasure, like a chrysalis,

 Get the latest on mindfulness and meditation by subscribing to Julie Potiker's YouTube channel and Facebook page at Mindful Methods for Life.

 You can learn about mindfulness at www.MindfulMethodsForLife.com and also in Julie's newly released book, "Life Falls Apart, But You Don't Have To: Mindful Methods For Staying Calm In The Midst Of Chaos", available on Amazon.com.
-Her podcast is "Balanced Mind with Julie Potiker", available on iTunes, iHeart and everywhere you listen to podcasts.
+Her podcast is "Balanced Mind with Julie Potiker", available on iTunes, iHeart and other podcast platforms.